 - The Social Security Administration or IRS would never call you on the phone to “confirm” your Social Security number.

 - The Social Security Administration won’t call you at all unless you already dealt with them on a specific matter, such as a benefit claim.

 - The Social Security Administration does not “suspend” Social Security numbers.

-- The IRS doesn’t demand that people use a specific payment method, such as a prepaid debit card, gift card or wire transfer (a common fraud tactic).
-The IRS will not ask for debit or credit card numbers over the phone.
+- The IRS never demands the use of a prepaid debit or gift card or a wire transfer, which is a common fraud tactic.
+The IRS also never elicits debit or credit card numbers over the phone.

-- Neither the IRS nor the Social Security Administration would ever threaten to bring in local police, immigration officers or other law enforcement agencies to arrest people for nonpayment.
+- Neither agency sends local police, immigration officers or other law enforcement agencies to arrest people for nonpayment.

-For more information or press inquiries, please contact Justin Lavelle (email@example.com).
+For more information or press inquiries, please contact Richard Gargan (email@example.com).

 BeenVerified’s mission is to help people discover, understand and use public data in their everyday lives.
 BeenVerified and our associated websites curate dozens of public data sources and proprietary data sets to give people easy and affordable access to billions of public records.